MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 My Workloads: This view lists the workloads that have been added by the user or others within the organization, including built-in workloads that are part of Fabric.
 More Workloads: This view showcases all available workloads that can be added to Fabric.

-To publish your workload to the Fabric Workload Hub, which is currently in public preview, you can follow these steps:
+To publish your workload to the Fabric Workload Hub, which is currently in public preview, you can follow these steps.
+Please review all steps before you start developing your workload and make sure you comply with all of the mandatory requirmenets, before you submit your Fabric workload to ensure a smooth and quick publishing flow.

 ## Step 1: Develop Your Workload
 Ensure your workload is compatible with the Fabric Extensibility framework and prepare your branding materials for listing.